What Is Fissure-in-ano?

 Along with proper medication, some supportive measures help in overall recovery from the Fissure-in-ano.
 They are listed below

-• Use warm baths or Sitz baths, which may help to relieve the pain and promotes healing.
+- Use warm baths or Sitz baths, which may help to relieve the pain and promote healing.
 (Use 8 inches of warm water in the bathtub 2 or 3 times a day for 5-10 minutes.)
 Do not use very hot water.

 Conventional Treatment For Fissure-In-Ano: